 Search News Posts

 Anyone can contribute to your HSA (you, your employer, your spouse, etc.).
-If your employer allows it, you can contribute to your HSA through pre-tax payroll withholding, so you don’t have to pay federal taxes, FICA, and state taxes, in most states.
+If your employer allows it, you can contribute to your HSA through pre-tax payroll withholding, so you don’t have to pay federal and state income taxes (in most states), as well as FICA tax.

-You can also contribute after-tax to your HSA.
-If you do, you can deduct that contribution amount on your tax return, but you’re responsible for FICA taxes.
-You get the tax deduction for HSA contributions made by anyone except your employer.
+If you don’t contribute through pre-tax payroll withholding, you can also make tax-deductible contributions to your HSA.
+If you choose this approach, you can deduct your HSA contribution amount on your tax return.
+You get the tax deduction for HSA contributions made by anyone except your employer, but you are responsible for FICA tax.

 The IRS sets limits on the maximum that can be contributed to an HSA each year; these limits are the total amount you, your employer, and anyone else can contribute.